-The sub octave double function is activated by touching the Special key while holding K1 (first valve).
+The sub octave double function is activated by touching the Special key while holding RH pinky key 2.
 This adds a note played one octave down from played note(s).
 This can be used in combination with slur sustain or parallel chord functions.